questionlp/api.wwdt.me/API Design.md

 * /v1.0/shows/date/`:year`

-  Retrieve a list of show IDs, dates and repeat show/Best Of information for shows from `year`
+  Retrieve a list of show IDs, dates and repeat show/Best Of information for shows from `year`.

+  `year` needs to be provided as a four-digit year

 * /v1.0/shows/date/`:year`/details

   Retrieve a list of all shows from `year` along with their corresponding show IDs, show dates and repeat show/Best Of information

+  `year` needs to be provided as a four-digit year

 * /v1.0/shows/date/`:year`/`:month`

   Retrieve a list of show IDs, dates and repeat show/Best Of information for shows from `year`/`month`

+  `year` needs to be provided as a four-digit year

 * /v1.0/shows/date/`:year`/`:month`/details

   Retrieve a list of all shows from `year`/`month` along with their full details: location, host, scorekeeper, panelists and guests

+  `year` needs to be provided as a four-digit year

 * /v1.0/shows/date/`:year`/`:month`/`:day`

   Retrieve show ID, date and repeat show/Best Of information for the show from `year`/`month`/`day`

+  `year` needs to be provided as a four-digit year

 * /v1.0/shows/date/`:year`/`:month`/`:day`/details

   Retrieve show information for the show from `year`/`month`/`day` along with their full details: location, host, scorekeeper, panelists and guests

+  `year` needs to be provided as a four-digit year

 * /v1.0/shows/date/iso/`:year`-`:month`-`:day`

   Retrieve show ID, date and repeat show/Best Of information for the show from `year`-`month`-`day`

+  `year` needs to be provided as a four-digit year

 * /v1.0/shows/date/iso/`:year`-`:month`-`:day`/details

   Retrieve show information for the show from `year`-`month`-`day` along with their full details: location, host, scorekeeper, panelists and guests

+  `year` needs to be provided as a four-digit year

 * /v1.0/shows/details